themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 }
 ```

-Now we have a data pipeline that can be joined, grouped and aggregated with compile time type checks, code completion for any field access and is resilient to bad records.
+The data pipeline above is fully typed, resilient to bad records and can be joined, grouped and aggregated with compile time type checks and IDE-based code completion.
+Much nicer than hardcoding column names all throughout your job!

 More to come
 ------------

-This post just scratched the surface of what's possible with the strong, combinator-based approach to data translation and validation offered by Play.
-I really hope the Validation project catches on and can stand on its own 2 feet (without Play).
-As we've shown libraries like this could really help making type safe big data pipelines easy.
+This post just scratched the surface of what's possible with the strong, combinator-based approach to data translation and validation offered by the new Play Validation API.
+I really hope the project catches on and can stand on its own 2 feet (without from Play).
+In the future we'd like to merge our [Play DynamoDB](https://github.com/MediaMath/play-dynamodb) library into it as well.
+As we've shown, the enhanced type safety and reusable parsing logic can be used in many ways outside of a traditional web app.

-If you'd like more info here are some links:
+If you'd like more info, here are some links:

 - [An article announcing the new Play validation API](http://jto.github.io/articles/play_new_validation_api)
 - [Play DynamoDB](https://github.com/MediaMath/play-dynamodb)